palver7/CFLPytorch/README.md

 torchvision 0.5\
 cuda 10.1

-run python3 train_CFL.py to train and test_CFL.py to do inference with the EfficientNet based models.
+Run python3 train_CFL.py to train and python3 test_CFL.py to do inference with the EfficientNet based models.

 pretrained weights to use with the TFCFL models: